 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company is exposed to credit risk with respect to its cash, the balance of which at July 31, 2010 is \$824.
-Cash and cash equivalents of \$821 are held, primarily, at a chartered Canadian financial institution, the remainder of \$3 is held at a Mexican financial institution.
-All trade receivables are owing from two customers and are receivable in US dollars.
+The Company is exposed to credit risk with respect to its cash, the balance of which at July 31, 2011 is \$712.
+Cash of \$694 are held, primarily, at a chartered Canadian financial institution, the remainder of \$18 is held at a Mexican financial institution.
+All trade receivables are owing from one customer and are receivable in US dollars.

-The company is also exposed to credit risk with respect to its short-term investments; the balance at July 31, 2010 is \$761.
-Short-term investments are entirely held at a Canadian financial institution.
+The Company is also exposed to credit risk with respect to its short-term investments; the balance at July 31, 2011 is \$1,250.
+All short-term investments are held at a Canadian financial institution.